The Washington Post

 And debit cards?
 The plastic tied to your bank account is governed by a completely different law known as the Electronic Funds Transfer Act, with varying degrees of liability protection.

 You are not liable for any charges, if you report the loss or theft of your debit card to your bank immediately and the card has not been used.
-If you notify the bank within two business days, you are liable for up to $50.
-On day three, your liability jumps to $500.
-If 60 days pass and you say nothing, well kiss all that money goodbye.

 "After two months if you haven’t notified the bank, you’re liable for all the money that’s taken, even if they take it from other accounts that might be linked to your debit card, like a savings account," Mierzwinski explained.